Webinar: Advancing Your Quality Maturity

 A good quality control management software must include features such as:

-A QC procedure is a series of systematic steps that has been implemented to ensure the products or services meet the said quality standards and specifications.
-To create a internal quality control procedure, follow these steps:
+A QC procedure is a series of systematic steps that have been implemented to ensure the products or services meet the said quality standards and specifications.
+To create an internal quality control procedure, follow these steps:

-Plan and Organize: Create a internal quality control plan which details the entire procedure.
-The plan should include the methods and tools that have been approved for used, the roles and responsibilities of all the parties involved, and the inspection points in the process.
+Plan and Organize: Create an internal quality control plan that details the entire procedure.
+The plan should include the methods and tools that have been approved for use, the roles and responsibilities of all the parties involved, and the inspection points in the process.

 Incoming Material Inspection: If applicable, inspect and test incoming materials or components to ensure they meet quality specifications.
 Reject or quarantine materials that do not meet standards